By Dan Aynsley

 Attractions include the stage where John Lennon and Paul McCartney first met, Ben Johnson’s Liverpool Cityscape, a life-size Liverbird, the first Ford Anglia from Ford’s Halewood production line and Chris Boardman’s famous Lotus sport bike.

-Through the museum you’ll learn about the city’s rich history, culture, and people through interactive displays, exhibitions, and artifacts.
+Through the museum you’ll learn about the city’s rich history, culture, and people through interactive displays, exhibitions, and artefacts.
 Entry is free, with occasional paid exhibitions.

 Museum of Liverpool: Pier Head, Liverpool, L3 1DG